-Jaden’s disability doesn’t prevent him from wanting to go on adventures or have fun.
-He doesn’t back down from a hike, going down waterslides, or playing sports.
-He has participated in wheelchair basketball and plays soccer with his crutches which he loves.
+Jaden’s disability doesn’t prevent him from wanting to go on adventures; he doesn’t back down from a hike, going down waterslides, or playing sports.
+He has participated in wheelchair basketball and plays soccer with his crutches, which he loves.
 Ryann and Chuck teach Jaden “that there are other things that he can do in his own way and not have to be like the other children,” Ryann said.

 Chuck loves to do more “high risk” activities with Jaden because that is what nine-year-old boys like to do.
 “He might not be able to participate like normal boys but he still has the same interests,” Chuck said.

 “It’s interesting to see how the family dynamics have changed,” Chuck said.
 Before Jaden became part of the family, there were some grandkids and great-grandkids that were independent and could do everything themselves.
 So when Jaden came along, many family members stepped up and accepted the challenge to learn more about Spina Bifida.

 “They are more positive and accepting,” Ryann said.
 His determination and positive attitude is something they all learn from.
 Most importantly, “his joys and accomplishments are hoorah moments for us,” said Ryann.